msadoq/project-js/GPCCHS_D_SVR/src/server/src/impl/js/server/ARCHITECTURE.md

 * create and register a new view instance **onViewClose**:
-* destroy and unregister view instance **onViewUpdate**:
+* destroy and unregister view instance
-* store new size/zoom on view instance, compute if view need new interval, look for cache, request datastore if needed

 **onHscTimebarUpdate**:
 * store new tb state, only on startup to emulate the real Qt TB